tyoung3/sw/README.md

 SW Language Notes
 --------------------

+The Streamwork network definition language, SW, is an unambiguous, context free grammar, making it directly interpretable, without preprocessing.

+As it happens, SW has no reserved words making it natural language agnostic.
+There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SW statements will remain valid.
+Should this prove impossible,  the major version will be changed, i.e. to v1.0.0.

-Statements in the StreamWork network definition language, are terminated with a semi-colon.
+Statements in SW, are terminated with a semi-colon.
 Semi-colons in code are like periods at the end of English statements -- they tell the reader (and the interpreter) when you have reached the end of a statement; making reading the statements easier.
 Imagine trying to read a book without any periods (or initial capitals).

-Without semi-colons, line breaks become part of the language definition leading to awkward(confusing) syntax rules.
+Additionally, without semi-colons, line breaks become part of the language definition leading to awkward, confusing syntax rules.

 In the future, there may be a few exceptions to the semi-colon rule for special pre-interpreter commands, like INCLUDE.

 The, ```<-```,  token is employed in order to be consistent with its usage in the Go language.
 The ```->``` token is also available:
-"(A) -> (B)1 <- (C);"  is valid.
+"(A) -> (B)1 <- (C);"  is valid SW.

 Collate/Merge Example
 ---------------------